FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Preliminaries

-which indicates that the power method can be parallelized.
-See Figure \ref{dispowerpic}(b) and Algorithm \ref{dispower}, which is called the {{distributed power method}}.
-Note that Algorithm \ref{dispower} is identical to the power method except that the summations in computing $M$ comes from different workers rather than a single machine.
-The following theorem is a well-known result on the convergence of the power method as well as the distributed power method \citep{arbenz2012lecture}. \begin{thm} {Let $\sigma_k$ be the $k$-th largest singular value of $M$ and assume $\sigma_{k+1}>0$, where $1\leq k< d$.} Then for any $\epsilon>0$, with high probability, after $T=O(\frac{\sigma_k}{\sigma_{k+1}}{\rm log}(\frac{d}{\epsilon}))$ iterations, the output ${Z}_T$ of Algorithm \ref{dispower} satisfies
+which implies that the power method can be parallelized.
+See Figure \ref{dispowerpic} and Algorithm \ref{dispower}, which is called the distributed power method.
+Note that Algorithm \ref{dispower} is identical to the power method except that the summations therein come from different workers.
+The following theorem is a well-known result on the convergence of the power method as well as the distributed power method \citep{arbenz2012lecture}. \begin{thm} {Let $\sigma_k$ be the $k$-th largest eigenvalue of $A$ and assume $\sigma_{k+1}>0$, where $1\leq k< d$.} Then for any $\epsilon>0$, with high probability, after $T=O(\frac{\sigma_k}{\sigma_{k+1}}{\rm log}(\frac{d}{\epsilon}))$ iterations, the output ${Z}_T$ of Algorithm \ref{dispower} satisfies